Abu Bakr al-Baghdadi: Family

-Asma Fawzi Mohammed al-Dulaimi and Israa Rajab Mahal Al-Qaisi
+Iraqi wives

-Reuters, quoting tribal sources in Iraq, reported Baghdadi had three wives, two Iraqis and one Syrian.
-The Iraqi Interior Ministry said that al-Baghdadi had two wives, Asma Fawzi Mohammed al-Dulaimi (sometimes referred to as "Al-Qubaysi" or "al-Kubaysi") and Israa Rajab Mahal Al-Qaisi.
+Reuters, quoting tribal sources in Iraq, reported al-Baghdadi had three wives, two Iraqis and one Syrian.
+The Iraqi Interior Ministry said that al-Baghdadi had two wives, Asma Fawzi Mohammed al-Dulaimi (sometimes referred to as "al-Qubaysi" or "al-Kubaysi") and Israa Rajab Mahal al-Qaisi.
 However, in 2016 Fox News reported, based on local media, that Saja al-Dulaimi was al-Baghdadi's most powerful wife.

-On 27 October 2019, when it was said al-Baghdadi died, it was reported that two of Baghdadi's wives were also killed, wearing suicide vests that had not detonated.
+On 27 October 2019, when it was said al-Baghdadi died, it was reported that two of al-Baghdadi's wives were also killed, wearing suicide vests that had not detonated.
 This was confirmed by United States Secretary of State Mike Pompeo.

 In November 2019, Turkish President Recep Tayyip Erdoğan announced that they had captured Asma.
 A Turkish official stated that she had already been captured on 2 June 2018 in the province of Hatay, along with 10 others.
+She was sentenced to death in Iraq on July 10, 2024, as punishment for detaining Yazidi women in her house.

 Diane Kruger

-In April 2015, multiple media reports emerged claiming that Baghdadi had married a German teenager on 31 March 2015.
-On 28 February 2016, Iraqi media reported that she had left ISIL and had fled Iraq along with two other women.
+In April 2015, multiple media reports emerged claiming that al-Baghdadi had married a German teenager on 31 March 2015.
+On 28 February 2016, Iraqi media reported that she had left IS and had fled Iraq along with two other women.
 She was identified as Diane Kruger.
 According to reports in the Iraqi media, she had married him during October 2015, somewhere within Nineveh Governorate.